AI Screenr

 The AI already avoids illegal/discriminatory questions by default.
 Use this for company-specific restrictions.

-From applications to shortlist: each stage narrows the pipeline using evidence, not gut feel.
-Numbers below are typical for a mid-volume tech role.
+From applications to shortlist: each stage narrows the pipeline based on evidence, not instinct.
+The numbers below are typical for a mid-volume tech role.

 Applications received

-All inbound candidates enter the funnel — from job boards, referrals, ATS autoresponders, and direct outreach.
+All incoming candidates enter the pipeline — from job boards, referrals, ATS auto-responses, and direct outreach.

 100/100 candidates remaining

 Hard filters you define — minimum experience, work authorization, location, salary range, language.
-Candidates who fail are flagged, not auto-rejected.
+Candidates who fail are flagged, not automatically rejected.

-Pass / fail on the non-negotiable skills for the role (e.g. senior React depth for a Senior React Developer).
+Pass or fail on the non-negotiable skills for the role (for example, senior React depth for a Senior React Developer).
 Evaluated live during the interview.

 Optional CEFR assessment (A1–C2) in the language you specify, with a dedicated interview phase.
 Skipped if not configured.

-8 default rubric dimensions (customizable) score every answer on a 0–100 scale with evidence quotes, evidence-quality labels (Strong / Moderate / Weak / None), and per-dimension confidence.
+8 default scoring dimensions (customizable) score every answer on a 0–100 scale with evidence quotes, quality ratings (Strong / Moderate / Weak / None), and confidence values per dimension.

 Ranked shortlist

-Top-scored candidates with 4-point recommendation, executive summary, strengths / risks, notable quotes, and coverage summary.
-Ready for hiring-manager review.
+Top-scored candidates with a 4-point recommendation, executive summary, strengths and risks, notable quotes, and coverage summary.
+Ready for the hiring manager.

 Applications received100